TobikoData/sqlmesh/docs/concepts/macros/sqlmesh_macros.md

 FROM table
 ```

+Note that this only works in a `SELECT` clause.
+See the `@REDUCE` macro to insert custom separators, i.e.: for use in a `WHERE` clause.

 #### @EACH string substitution

 The basic example above is too simple to be useful.
 Many uses of `@EACH` will involve using the values as one or both of a literal value and an identifier.